zsb87/EECS345/README.md

 # EECS345
 Distributed Systems - Spring 2016 - Northwestern University
 ## Project 0: NU Chitter
-### SUMMARY
-This is the first project for the course, which we have called "NU Chitter".
-It should serve as both an introduction to Go as well as a self-evaluation of proficiency in networking and systems programming.
-This project must be completed individually.
-All submissions should be 100% your own work and will be graded on a Pass/Fail scale -- either the submitted code works or it does not.

-NU Chitter is a very simple chat server with support for private messaging.
-By default, incoming messages should be broadcast to all connected clients.
-Incoming messages that contain a colon are considered "commands".
-There are a total of three commands "whoami:", "all:", and private messages.
-More details on these commands are provided below.

-Note: Your code *must* be thread safe!
-You should not be sharing objects across goroutines.
-Code that is not thread safe will be very heavily penalized (50% off).
-Furthermore, you *must* use channels to communicate between goroutines!
-Submissions that use locking mechanisms will also be very heavily penalized.
-### TURNING IN
-Simply upload your code to our submission server.
-The site will ask you to log in with your Northwestern Net ID and password.
-If the page has trouble loading, please hit try again (either refresh or follow the link again).

-For this project, you should be able to fit all your code within a single file -- the reference implementation is relatively short (less than 150 lines of code with comments).
-Projects 1-3 will require more than a single file.
-For those, we will provide instructions on how to pack them into a submittable tar.gz file.
-However, for this project, just submit your single source code file named "chitter.go".
-### PROJECT DESCRIPTION
-The specification of this project is relatively straight forward.
-Remember, it's basically a chatroom that has support for private messages (PMs).
-For this project, we only need to implement the NU Chitter server.
-You can use a program such as nc or telnet as a client (more on this in the testing section below).

-* Your NU Chitter implementation should require a port number when starting the sever.
-NU Chitter will listen for connections on this port.
-Below is an example of starting NU Chitter in the command line.
-* By default, messages should be broadcasted to all clients.
-In other words, any messages that does not contain a colon should be broadcast.
-Furthermore, incoming messages that begin with "all:" should also be broadcast (more on commands below).
-For example, if a client sends any of the following messages (one per line), the body of the message should be forwarded to all clients.
-In the examples below, the body of each message is in bold text ("Hello, world!").
-* When messages are forwarded to other clients, they should be prefixed with the ID of the user that sent the message.
-In our example above, the "Hello, world!" messages from a user with an ID of 42 would appear as follows:
-* Commands: Your NU Chitter program will need to support three types of "commands" that are parsed out by the server.
-This includes the "all:" command, the "whoami:" command, and sending PMs.
-If a user sends an invalid command, you can ignore the message.
-...* all: - The "all:" command allows a user to explicitly broadcast a message.
-This also allows a user to use a colon ":" in their message.
-Remember that by default, if NU Chitter receives a message with one or more colons in it, everything before the first colon is interpretted as a command.
-Using the "all:" command allows users to have colons in their messages.
-...* whoami: - Users should be able to get their own ID number by using the whoami: command.
-Below is an example of user 13 asking what their ID is with the NU Chitter server responding only to that user.
 <h3>Summary</h3>
   <p>This is the first project for the course, which we have called "NU Chitter".
 It should serve as both an introduction to Go as well as a self-evaluation of proficiency in networking and systems programming.
 This project must be completed individually.
 All submissions should be 100% your own work and will be graded on a Pass/Fail scale -- either the submitted code works or it does not.</p>